VivoKey/ntag5sensor/README.md

 Sensor reading for the `NXP NTAG 5 Link`, specifically with the `Texas Instruments TMP117` sensor and the `ACS ACR1552U` PC/SC reader.

-For development hardware, use e.g. the MikroElektronika [NTAG 5 Link Click board](https://www.mikroe.com/ntag-5-link-click).
+For development hardware, use e.g. the MikroElektronika [NTAG 5 Link Click](https://www.mikroe.com/ntag-5-link-click) and [Thermo 11 Click](https://www.mikroe.com/thermo-11-click).

 ## Setup